Irish Names By Meaning

 Meaning

-Desmond DEZ mund Deasún, Deamumhnach Man from Desmond (in Cork)
+Desmond (m) DEZ mund Deasún, Deamumhnach Man from Desmond (in Cork)

-Desmumhnach DAS oon akh Deasún, Desmond Man from Desmond (in Cork)
+Desmumhnach (m) DAS oon akh Deasún, Desmond Man from Desmond (in Cork)

-Eireen Irene, you could use Éirín.
-Irene, you could use Éirín.
-Probably a respelling of the Greek name Irene, based on Éire, the word for "Ireland" + the common diminutive "een"
+Eireen EYE reen Irene, you could use Éirín.
+Probably a modern respelling of the Greek name Irene, based on Éire, the word for "Ireland" + the common diminutive "een"

-Erin (f) Erinn, Erynn etc. Erinn, Erynn etc. poetic word for Ireland
+Erin (f) Erinn, Erynn etc. Erinn, Erynn etc. poetic word for Ireland.
+Literally means "of Eriu," a Celtic goddess whose name the modern name for Ireland is derived.

 Ireland IRE land Éire, Erin Sounds obvious, doesn't it?
 Alec Baldwin & Kim Basinger actually named their daughter this!
 Since then it's been showing up regularly in the USA